mtumilowicz/terraform-basics-modules-workshop/README.md

 ## module
 * powerful way to reuse code
-* are self-contained packages of code that allow you to create reusable components by grouping related resources together
+* are self-contained packages of code
-* if resources are the individual building blocks, modules are prefabricated groupings of many such blocks
+* allow you to create reusable components by grouping related resources together
 * https://registry.terraform.io/namespaces/terraform-aws-modules
 * root module - the directory where you run terraform apply
 * you may have one or more child modules